87 Monte SS Blacklist

-Thus began the odyssey of my naivete (in trusting an eBay vendor) in using eBay as one would a trusted merchant.
-And if you think you're protected by using PayPal, think again pal.
+Thus began the odyssey of my stupidity (in trusting an eBay vendor) in using eBay as one would a trusted merchant.
+And if you think you're protected by using PayPal, think again buddy.
 They'll only protect you if you file a "INR" (item not received) claim within 30 days.
-However PayPal stacks the deck in their favor (like any other bank) by urging you to resolve any issues you have with a seller between the two of you.
-This is what I did... and now I'm paying the price... literally!
+Just like any other bank, PayPal stacks the deck in their favor urging you to resolve any issues you have with a seller between the two of you.
+This is what I attempted... and now... well, just keep reading.

 Timeline of events: